micwald/API-Lab/examples/Slideshow_highlight3/README.md

 This animation can be used e.g. to showcase your projects in your portfolio or to learn how to change the parameters in the interactions the user makes.

-## Getting started

-Download the whole Slideshow folder and open index.html file to play the game.
-Since jQuery library are directed online, you also need to be connected to internet.

-## Prerequisites

-For best experience use google chrome browser.

-Go to chrome and follow the instructions: https://www.google.com/chrome/?brand=CHBD&gclid=CjwKCAiA767jBRBqEiwAGdAOr-8vgl7AA6mi4OMMUh7OM6hAyNC-Y4NxcPB84SM9ZNMfAmBbBHddzRoC4o4QAvD_BwE&gclsrc=aw.ds

 ## Authors

 A Pen created at CodePen.io. *Inital work* by John Blazek You can find this one at https://codepen.io/johnblazek/pen/nceyw.